Bricks without straw: Making bricks with straw

 Many clay products require the addition of other materials to add strength and durability.
 In the case of bricks in Old Testament Egypt – river clay is usually composed of very fine particles and so would dry slowly – adding straw would "open up" the clay, allowing it to dry more readily in the sun.
 In addition to aiding in drying, the linear nature of straw adds stability to the clay brick in much the same way that rebar or wire mesh reinforce modern-day concrete.
 Bricks made without straw would break and crumble easily.
 Adobe bricks used around the world are generally only sun dried but grasses, straw and other materials are added to the clay for the same basic reasons.

 The ancient brick-making process can still be seen on Egyptian tomb paintings and models.

-In Popular Culture
+In popular culture

 The phrase 'bricks without straw' appears in the Academy Award winning film The Ten Commandments (1956 film), when Ramses II (played by Yul Brynner) decrees that Moses "bear [his staff] before [his] idle people, and bid them [the Israelites] make brick without straw".